RamiAmr/elmokna-laravel-parse-scaffolder/README.md

   ],
 ```

-Finally, add your database credentials int the .env file with the following keys
+Finally, add your database credentials in the .env file with the following keys

 ```
 DB_HOST=Your parse IP or domain